Corpus Christi Chapter

 .

-Last update 01/01/2009
+Last update 1/03/2020

-The Daughters of the American Revolution is a non-profit, non-political, volunteer women's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education.
+The Daughters of the American Revolution is a non-profit, non-political, volunteer women's service organization dedicated to promoting patriotism, preserving American history and securing America's future through better education.

-Consider membership in the National Society Daughters of the American Revolution (NSDAR), a volunteer women's service organization that honors and preserves the legacy of our Patriot ancestors.
-More than 200 years ago, American Patriots fought and sacrificed for the freedoms we enjoy today.
-As a member of DAR, you can continue this legacy by actively promoting patriotism, preserving American history and securing America's future through better education for children.
+Consider membership in the NSDAR, a volunteer women's service organization that honors and preserves the legacy of our patriot ancestors.
+More than 200 years ago, American patriots fought and sacrificed for the freedoms we enjoy today.
+As a member of DAR, you can continue this legacy by actively promoting patriotism, preserving American history, and securing America's future through better education for children.

 Our Mission

-Corpus Christi Chapter, NSDAR, promotes the National Society's mission of historic preservation, patriotism, and education through a variety of programs and activities.
+Corpus Christi Chapter NSDAR, promotes the National Society's mission of historic preservation, patriotism, and education through a variety of programs and activities.
 No matter where your interest lies, there are opportunities to participate.

 Our Purpose